-I hold a BSc in physics from Peking University and an MSc in financial engineering and an MA in applied economics from the University of Michigan.
+I hold a BS in physics from Peking University, an MS in financial engineering and an MA in applied economics from the University of Michigan, and a PhD in accounting from the University of Chicago.
 Prior to my PhD studies, I worked as an equity research analyst for Goldman Sachs in Hong Kong.